floraison/fugit/README.md

 It can be combined, as in `9 0 * * sun%2,tue%3+2`

-But what does it references to?
+But what does it reference to?
 It starts at 1 on 2019-01-01.

 ```ruby
 require 'et-orbi' # >= 1.1.8